cssinjs/jss/docs/js-api.md

 ### Delete a rule from an existing style sheet.

-To remove the rule from the DOM, style sheet option `link: true` should be used.
+To remove a rule from the DOM, style sheet option `link: true` should be used.
 Returns `true` if rule has been removed from the DOM.

 `sheet.deleteRule(name)`